T4533N/pubchat-cli/readme.md

 ## Pros

 1. Get messages sent from GUI
-2. You can act like a hacker xD
+2. Act like a hacker xD

 ## Cons